JowitaKa/blog-starter-kit/_posts/surf-spots.md

 ---
 title: 'Surf  spots'
 excerpt: 'personal "best of" surf spots.
 We try to integrate surfing in our journeys.
 Sometimes it is quite troublesome as you need all this equipment and the kids need to be taken care of, but it is all worth it and these are days that we cherish for a lifetime.
 So why not to gather those special memories together on one site. '
-coverImage: '/assets/blog/preview/cover.jpg'
+coverImage: '/assets/blog/surf-spots/cover.jpg'
 date: '2023-07-04T05:35:07.322Z'
 author:
-  name: Jowi
+  name: Jowita
-  picture: '/assets/blog/authors/joe.jpeg'
+  picture: '/assets/blog/authors/jowita.jpg'
 ogImage:
-  url: '/assets/blog/preview/cover.jpg'
+  url: '/assets/blog/surf-spots/cover.jpg'
 ---